Charities Aid Foundation: Services to individual donors

 CAF gives advice on philanthropy and partners with wealth advisers to meet the charitable needs of their clients.

 CAF operates a Charity Account scheme, a system which acts like a current account for charitable giving.
-The account allows account holders to donate to legitimate charities through a personal account, by phone, post, or online, and can be opened with a minimum of £10.
-Donations are eligible for tax relief under the UK’s Gift Aid rules.
+The account allows account holders to donate to charities through a personal account, by phone, post, or online, and can be opened with a minimum of £10.
+Donations are eligible for tax relief under the UK's Gift Aid rules.

-Through the CAF Charitable Trust, CAF provides major donors with advice for their giving plans across the UK and internationally.
-CAF offers Donor Advised Fund services and legacy services for gifts from wills.
-In 2020-21, donations and legacies into charitable trusts increased by 26% to £222.9m.
+Through the CAF Charitable Trust, CAF provides major donors with advice for their giving plans within the UK and internationally.
+CAF also offers donor-advised fund services and legacy services for gifts from wills.

 Financial journalist Martin Lewis works with CAF to manage the £10 million he pledged to charity following the sale of MoneySavingExpert.com.

 The CAF American Donor Fund (CADF) offers tax-effective philanthropy services for dual UK and US taxpayers.

-World Giving Index
+Initiatives

 Working with pollster Gallup, CAF releases an annual global report of generosity, entitled the World Giving Index, that ranks most countries in the world across three measures: helping a stranger, donating money, and volunteering.
 CAF has been producing the World Giving Index since 2010.

-UK Giving Report

-CAF’s research team has produced an annual report into giving behaviour in the UK – the largest study of its kind – since 2004.
-The UK Giving report is based on data sourced monthly through YouGov and highlights key trends that assist charities, policymakers, and wider society to better understand the UK’s changing giving landscape.
+CAF's research team has produced an annual report into giving behaviour in the UK – the largest study of its kind – since 2004.
+The UK Giving report is based on data sourced monthly through YouGov and highlights key trends that assist charities, policymakers, and wider society to better understand the UK's changing giving landscape.

-CAF’s UK Giving report is frequently cited by media, including The Guardian and the i.

-Giving Tuesday

 CAF introduced the Giving Tuesday initiative in the UK in 2013 and led the campaign until 2021.
-The global day of giving - a global philanthropic initiative - raised a record-breaking US$3 billion in 2021.

-Awards & Accreditation
+Awards and accreditation

 CAF is a member of the Financial Services Compensation Scheme (FSCS), the UK's deposit guarantee scheme.

 CAF Bank was a finalist in the Best Charity Banking Provider category at the Moneyfacts Group's Business Moneyfacts Awards 2022.
 CAF Bank was also named Charity Bank of the year at the 2021 Charity Times Awards, and the CAF Bank Customer Service Team were finalists in the Institute of Customer Service's UK Customer Satisfaction Awards.